Krishna1838/Smart-Email-Reply-Generator/README.md

-# 📧 Smart Email Reply Assistant using IBM Watsonx.ai
+# 📧 Smart Email Reply Assistant

 This project is a Streamlit-based AI assistant that generates smart, context-aware email replies using IBM Watsonx foundation models via the `/ml/v1/text/generation` endpoint.
 It simulates a human-like email response experience and is designed for students and professionals who want quick, polite replies.